Azure/azure-documentdb-datamigrationtool/README.md

 ### Next steps

 In this tutorial, you've done the following tasks:
-* Installed the Data Migration tool
+* Installed the Data migration tool
 * Imported data from different data sources
 * Exported from Azure Cosmos DB to JSON